 Launched at the International AIDS Conference in 2012, the toolkit was disseminated widely in pdf format on flash drives to research teams in the field.
 Based on user feedback, it was also made available in print, on CD, and on the FHI 360 website, along with the Toolkit Quick Guide - a new electronic resource developed to accompany the toolkit.
+The quick guide includes hyperlinks to tools and other resources in

+the toolkit, including Microsoft

+KEY PARTNERS

+AVAC

+CONRAD

+International Partnership for Microbicides

+Microbicides Media and Communications Initiative

+PATH

+Population Council

-The quick guide includes hyperlinks to tools and other resources in the toolkit, including Microsoft Word or Excel files of all the tools, which allow users to adapt them as needed.
+Word or Excel files of all the tools, which allow users to adapt them as needed.

-Under the PTA, FHI 360 also developed a half-day training session on the use of the Stakeholder Engagement Toolkit.
+Under the PTA, FHI 360

+also developed a half-day training session on the use of the Stakeholder Engagement Toolkit.
+The session was pilot-tested at the annual meeting of the HIV Prevention Trials Network in 2014, providing members of this global research network with enhanced skills, systems, and tools for ensuring stakeholder involvement in HIV prevention research.